Elif-Civvv/NODDI_project/README.md

 | Fibre elevation | θ | 0 | π |
 | Fibre azimuth | φ | 0 | 2π |

 A Gaussian log-likelihood is used as a high-SNR approximation to the Rician noise (σ = mean b=0 signal / SNR).
 Convergence is assessed by integrated autocorrelation time and **split-Rhat** (Rhat < 1.1 = acceptable mixing).

-Experiment A uses 56 walkers and long chains (config: 40 000 steps, 10 000
-burn-in) over a glia sweep `v_glia ∈ {0.00, 0.10, 0.20, 0.30}` and a staged
-fit ladder (stages 1–6 in `1205_config.py`, from a sanity NODDI fit through the full free-T2 fit).
+Experiment A uses 56 walkers and long chains (config: 40 000 steps, 10 000 burn-in) over a glia sweep `v_glia ∈ {0.00, 0.10, 0.20, 0.30}` and a staged fit ladder (stages 1–6 in `1205_config.py`, from a sanity NODDI fit through the full free-T2 fit).
 Experiment B fits each white-matter voxel independently under the lower-dimensional fixed-T2 configuration (32 walkers, ~4000 steps, 400 burn-in).

 ### Evaluation

 - **Experiment A:** posterior median, relative bias, and 68% credible-interval width per parameter.
 - **Experiment B:** per-ROI bias / MAE / RMSE; global Pearson correlation; and a pseudo-ROC analysis (AUC, Youden-optimal threshold, sensitivity, specificity, precision) classifying lesion vs healthy WM from the posterior v_glia.

 ---

 ## Installation

-Python 3.9+ recommended.
+Python 3.9+ needed.

 ```bash
 python -m venv .venv